 - London trade unions party to the Agenda for Change agreement, plus the BMA, MiP & HCSA

 - NHS Employers

-London NHS Partnership meetings are held quarterly and are jointly chaired by management and union representatives, Dame Jacqueline Docherty Chief Executive, West Middlesex University Hospital NHS Trust, and Phil Thompson, Chair of London Health Unions.
+London NHS partnership meetings are held quarterly and are jointly chaired by management and union representatives, Alwen Williams, Chief Executive, Barts Health NHS Trust and Phil Thompson, chair of London Health Unions.